 Douglas County Lawyer for 2nd Degree Arson: How Second Degree Arson is Sentenced in Douglas County

-In Douglas County and across Colorado, Second Degree Arson is a class 4 felony, if the damage is one hundred dollars or more.
-However, Second Degree Arson can be a class 2 misdemeanor, if the damage is less than one hundred dollars.
-Fines, along with a jail or prison sentence, are possible upon a conviction of Arson in the Second Degree.
-Don't wait if facing any charges or accusations of Second Degree Arson.
-Call a Second Degree Arson lawyer at O'Malley and Sawyer immediately, who can begin planning your defense.
+In Douglas County and across Colorado, second degree arson is a misdemeanor if the damage is less than two thousand dollars.
+However, second degree arson can be a felony if the damage is more than two thousand dollars.
+Fines, along with a jail or prison sentence, are possible upon a conviction of arson in the second degree.
+Don't wait if facing any charges or accusations of second degree arson.
+Call a second degree arson lawyer at Sawyer Legal Group immediately, who can begin planning your defense.
 Our attorneys also advise you not to speak with police or those investigating a fire if facing any charges or accusations.
 Doing so can aggravate the consequences of your case even more.

 An aggressive second degree arson lawyer fighting on your behalf is invaluable.